-Tomato and Egg Puff Pastry Tarts are a wonderfully elegant breakfast that only looks hard to put together!
+Tomato and Egg Puff Pastry Tarts are a wonderfully elegant breakfast that only looks hard to put together.
+Make these pretty galettes the centerpiece of your next brunch!

 I’ve got a miniseries running on the blog of these little baked egg pastries.
 I love them.
 They’re versatile and so elegant.
 They make a bold statement for very little effort.
 It’s mostly thanks to the amazing talents of frozen puff pastry.
 I made these Tomato and Egg Tarts in the afternoon to photograph, and reheated them later for dinner, they were perfect!
 Magically the puff pastry stays crisp and flaky.
 I’m a huge fan.